 Nutrition students in college or graduate school are needed on the dietary staff to help prepare boxes of low blood glucose supplies, aid dietary head staff in carbohydrate counting and participate in diabetes/nutrition education of campers and staff as needed.
 For students in Dietetic Internships (DI) or Coordinated Programs (CP), preceptorship and supervised practice hours are offered.

 Licensed medical professionals (PA, NP, PharmD, RN, LPN) who are new to Camp MYDA or nearing graduation can volunteer as Medical Clinicians in Training while under the supervision of a clinician or endocrinologist.
 For students, preceptorship and supervised practice hours may be offered.

 Medical Lodge Nurses

 Camp MYDA needs nurses (RN, LPN’s) of all specialties to help with general medical needs.
-Medical lodge nurses will provide non-insulin medications to all campers and will practice appropriate triage for injured or ill campers and staff, along with changing CGMs and pump sites.
+Medical lodge nurses will provide non-insulin medications to all campers and practice appropriate triage for injured or ill campers and staff, along with changing CGMs and pump sites.